-Normal SCs divide mainly asymmetrically giving rise to stem (Sc) and progenitor (P) cells.
+Normal SCs divide mainly asymmetrically giving rise to stem (Sc) and progenitor (P) cells

-Their self-renewal potential is intrinsically restricted, exhausting when they reach the limit of six to seven divisions.
+Their self-renewal potential is intrinsically restricted, exhausting when they reach the limit of six to seven divisions

-In normal SCs, p53-dependent regulation of c-Myc imposes an asymmetric mode of division and p21 maintains self-renewal.
+In normal SCs, p53-dependent regulation of c-Myc imposes an asymmetric mode of division and p21 maintains self- renewal

-In cancer stem cells (Csc), self-renewal capability is deregulated.

-Loss of p53 results in a switch to the symmetric mode of cell division, and upregulation of p21 extends the self-renewal ability of CSCs.

-The CSCs undergo an indefinite number of rounds of cell division, which results in the expansion of the stem cell pool.
+- In cancer stem cells (Csc), self-renewal capability is deregulated. - Loss of p53 results in a switch to the symmetric mode of cell division, and upregulation of p21 extends the self-renewal ability of CSCs. - The CSCs undergo an indefinite number of rounds of cell division, which results in the expansion of the stem cell pool.

-SCs are equipped with specific and effective DNA-damage response mechanisms in order to avoid propagation of genetic lesions to all their progeny.
+SCs are equipped with specific and effective DNA-damage response mechanisms to avoid propagation of genetic lesions to all their progeny.

-SCs possess specific they transporters that pumps genotoxic compounds out of the cells and they are mostly metabolically inactive, minimizing replication errors and the production of ROS
+SCs have specific transporters that pumps genotoxic compounds out of the cells and they are mostly metabolically inactive, minimizing replication errors and the production of ROS

-However, they are subjected to DNA damage.
+They are subjected to DNA damage

-In most adult tissues (one exception being the intestine), SCs appear to be more resistant to DNA damage than their differentiated progeny
+In most adult tissues SCs appear to be more resistant to DNA damage than their differentiated progeny

-SCs survive by activation of specific prosurvival and DNA-repair responses.
-Upregulation of p53 in all these type of cells has been always observed during these responses to induced DNA damage, irrespective of their degree of differentiation
+SCs survive by activation of specific prosurvival and DNA-repair responses

+Upregulation of p53 in all these type of cells has been observed during these responses to induced DNA damage, irrespective of their degree of differentiation